Kane County Patriots

 HISTORY: In 1952, 6.5 million Americans owned common stock, which is 4.2% of the population of that time.
 This era precedes mutual funds and a variety of investment vehicles that were not available in the 1950’s.
 Well, things have changed!

-TODAY: In the past twelve months, the Dow Industrial average is up 35%+, representing an increase of $6.5 Trillion in wealth for Americans.
+TODAY: Since the election of fall, 2016,the Dow an related indicators are up 35%+, representing an increase of $9.3 Trillion in wealth for Americans.
 Who benefits?
 How about:

 Pause and consider the record noted.
 The American people, to borrow Karl Marx’s favorite standard, own the means of production.
 The most widely distributed ownership of corporate assets in history is right now.
 Marx advocated government ownership and control of the means of production, which empowered government over the people.
 Marx never dreamed of the possibility that the people would be in charge of the productive capacity of the country.
 The record is clear.
 We the people own America!